Postpartum Doula Services with Marlee

 - prepare nutritious food for any older children in your home

-This is a very common part of our postpartum doula work - and probably one of our clients' favorite things about us!
+This is a very common part of my postpartum doula work - and probably one of my clients' favorite things about working with me!

 Sometimes life throws us curveballs during already difficult situations.
-If you have a baby under 1 year old and are experiencing some kind of physical challenge, we would be glad to discuss ways we could provide support to you and your family while you focus on healing.
-Caring for little ones is challenging enough without the added difficulty of health issues - we're here to help!
+If you have a baby under 1 year old and are experiencing some kind of physical challenge, I would be glad to discuss ways I could provide support to you and your family while you focus on healing.
+Caring for little ones is challenging enough without the added difficulty of health issues - I'm here to help!
 Contact us to let us know what kind of support you need.

 Looking for overnight help?